Capabilities

 [{ address: '0x1234567890123456789012345678901234567890', capabilities: { permissions: [{ expiry: 1727078400, id: '0x...', key: { publicKey: '0x...', type: 'p256' }, permissions: { calls: [{ signature: 'subscribe()', }], spend: [{ limit: '0x5f5e100', // 100 USDC period: 'day', token: '0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48', // USDC }] } }] }, }]

-A sponsor server can be set up by the Application to sponsor actions on behalf of their users.
+A merchant server can be set up by the Application to sponsor actions on behalf of their users.

 Request Capabilities